ishita-sarkar-official/python-project/README.md

 # Binance Futures Testnet Trading Bot
+# Crypto Trading Bot – Binance Futures Testnet

+A Python-based trading bot with CLI and GUI interfaces for Binance Futures Testnet.
+Supports market, limit, stop, and stop-market orders with logging and modular structure.
 A simple CLI-based trading bot for the Binance Futures Testnet using `python-binance`.

 ## Features